Should you use an AI browser?

 What AI Browsers Do

-Let’s answer the first question first.
-AI-powered web browsers are enhanced to assist, automate and personalise your browsing experience far beyond traditional search and navigation.
-While Internet Explorer, for example, simply decoded HTML and displayed websites, AI-enhanced Microsoft Edge has Copilot integration which enables it to actively summarise, research, complete tasks and interact with content in real time.
+To begin with, let’s answer the first question.
+AI-powered web browsers are enhanced to assist, automate and personalise browsing experiences far beyond traditional search and navigation.
+While Internet Explorer, for example, simply decoded HTML and displayed websites, AI-enhanced Microsoft Edge has Copilot integration, which enables it to actively summarise, research, complete tasks, and interact with content in real-time.

 And while Edge is impressive, it’s a relative laggard.
 Like Opera’s Aria, it’s still a traditional browser with AI sidebars.
 The cutting edge of AI browsers includes OpenAI’s Atlas (powered by ChatGPT), Perplexity’s Comet, and Dia.
 It’s unnerving when you use one of these truly AI-powered browsers for the first time.

-You could also ask Comet – or Atlas or Dia (both of which are currently available for Mac iOS only) – to “Spin up a quick pitch workspace for a slide deck with free images”, and within seconds you’ll have new browser tabs open for Google Slides and the royalty-free image library Unsplash.
+Need to put together a quick pitch deck?
+You could also ask Comet – or Atlas or Dia (both of which are currently available for Mac iOS only) – to “Spin up a quick pitch workspace for a slide deck with free images,” and within seconds you’ll have new browser tabs open for Google Slides and the royalty-free image library Unsplash.

 Browsing Safely

 It’s breathtaking.
 And it leads to that second question about security.
-AI’s “agentic” capabilities (when it clicks and types for you) introduce a whole new world of vulnerabilities.
-You’re giving your computer autonomy, allowing it to perform complex actions on your behalf – often without your direct approval.
+AI’s “agentic” capabilities (when it clicks and types for employees) introduce a whole new world of vulnerabilities.
+The computer now has autonomy, allowing it to perform complex actions on an employee’s behalf – often without their direct approval.

-Now you – or your company’s IT team – don’t just worry about protecting your laptop from malicious code; you also have to worry about protecting yourself from an AI assistant that could get duped into giving away your private data or your company’s top-secret strategy, while you’re at the watercooler waiting for Atlas to write your TPS Report for Mr Lundbergh.
+Now your company – or your IT team – mustn’t only worry about protecting the computer from malicious code; you also have to worry about protecting these devices from an AI assistant that could be persuaded to give away an employees private data or the company’s top-secret strategy, while someone went to grab a coffee while waiting for Atlas to write a TPS Report for Mr Lundbergh.